|1982 Convention||United Nations Convention on the Law of the Sea of 10 December 1982|

 (c) The only admissible grounds for an objection are that the decision unjustifiably discriminates in form or in fact against the member of the Commission, or is inconsistent with the provisions of this Convention or other relevant international law as reflected in the 1982 Convention or the 1995 Agreement.

-a.
-Finds that the Decision to which objection has been presented unjustifiably discriminates in form or in fact against Russia;

 b.
+Finds that the decision to which objection has been presented does not unjustifiably discriminate, in form or in fact, against Ecuador; and

-Finds that the alternative measures adopted by Russia are not equivalent in effect to the Decision to which objection has been presented by Russia;
+c.
+Finds that the alternative measures proposed by Ecuador are not equivalent in effect to the decision to which objection has been presented.